Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

+We performed experiments with different patch sizes to generate feature map representations (complete experiments in~\ref{ap:eval}).
+We chose the one with good final separation of clusters, without being too small (to reduce computation).

-We show in Figure~\ref{fig:scatter_clusters} the dispersion of obtained clusters (high dimensionality reduced to 2D using UMAP).
-To generate the representation, we use a subset of $512$ images (half from each class), $n =4$ (patches' size in representation) and $t=5$ (number of patches per image).
-To group the concepts, we use K-means, with $k \in [2,25[$ selected by the Elbow curve method and Inertia.
+In Figure~\ref{fig:scatter_clusters}, \revFour{we show} the dispersion of obtained clusters (high dimensionality reduced to 2D using the Uniform Manifold Approximation and Projection UMAP algorithm~\cite{mcinnes:2018:umap}).
+To generate the representation, we \revFour{used} a subset of $512$ images (half from each class), $n =4$ (\revTwo{patch} size in representation), and $t=5$ (number of patches per image).
+To group the concepts, we \revFour{used} K-means, with $k \in [2,25[$ selected by the Elbow curve method and Inertia.
 The scatter plots, even with the 5120-dimensional representations reduced to 2-dimensional, show the separations of ``clusters of concepts''.